matthilt/VoronTridentBlue/README.md

     * Purchased [Magnetic Flex Plate Double-Sided and Single-Sided with 3M Magnetic Backing (Energetic & West3D Collab)](https://west3d.com/products/double-sided-texture-smooth-flex-plate-with-3m-magnetic-backing-energetic-west3d-collab)
     * It said 3M on the back.
 Must have been more like 1.5M.
 2. LEDs in Stealthburner Kit
-    * My research says they are RGB but the colors are all off.
+    * My research says they are RGB but the colors are not correct.
+I have tried the other options in the config file.
+Still wrong colors.
     * I'm leaving it as it is for now.
 I don't really care about the colors.

+## Process

+I currently have a working printer.
+I still have the following to do to get it ready for serial.

 1. Cosmetic Parts
     * Wire Covers (stock STL) PRINTED NEED TO INSTALL